 Registration costs $5 and is valid for 3 years.
 You'll need a credit or debit card and the make and model of your drone handy in order to register.
 Learn more about registering your drone.

 - Once you've registered, mark your drone (PDF) with your registration number in case it gets lost or stolen.

 - Always fly your drone safely and within FAA guidelines and regulations.

 - It is up to you as a drone pilot to know the rules of the sky, and where it is and is not safe to fly.

 - Aren't sure if Part 107 is right for you and your operation?
-Try our user identification tool or contact us for more information.
+Contact us for more information.